WCW Pre-Nitro Years: 1988-1995

-This event is one of the best WCW pay-per-views in the pre-Nitro era because it is fascinating to witness the mismanagement of Paul Levesque (Triple H) as a wrestling talent.
+This event is one of the best WCW pay-per-views in the pre-Nitro era because it is fascinating to witness the early mismanagement of Paul Levesque (Triple H) as a wrestling talent.
 He is in the second match of the event facing a rookie, Alex Wright.
 WCW worked so hard for years to try and have Alex Wright become a big star.
 He never made it to main events and was even bumped from the mid-card slots for a few years during his maligned wrestling career.
 His character pandered to the audience, trying to generate cheap pop based on his fresh face and good looks.
 Yet, his character and look was totally unexciting.
 Even Bob Backlund was given a more interesting tweak for his character in the 90s, so why not Alex Wright as well?
-It is obvious in the match that Levesque is a big, future talent, yet the broadcasting team resists acknowledging the fact.
-Levesque loses the match and when looking back from what we know now about Triple H, the whole thing seems completely absurd.
+It is obvious in the match that Levesque is a big future talent, yet the broadcasting team resists acknowledging the fact.
+Levesque loses the match and when looking back from what we now know about Triple H, the whole thing seems completely absurd.
 The other highlight of this pay-per-view is the appearance of Macho Man.
-Hulk Hogan had joined WCW in mid-1994 and less than a year later the next biggest superstar was joining him.
+Hulk Hogan had joined WCW in mid-1994 and less than a year later the next biggest superstar was teaming with him.
 It was exciting times for WCW.

 3. Uncensored 1995

 Uncensored was a pay-per-view event that focused on breaking the rules of wrestling.
 Each match had a gimmick stipulation to unsure that there was some extra randomizer to render the outcome less predictable and therefore more interesting.
 There was a martial arts match with Meng versus Jim Duggan and a boxing match between Johnny B. Badd and Arn Anderson.
 It was exciting to see wrestlers playing up that they were out of their element.
-Then there was an amazing tag team match between the Nasty Boyz and Harlem Heat (with Sherri) that ended up in the stands of the arena and in particular beside a set of concessions stands.
+Then, there was an amazing tag team match between the Nasty Boyz and Harlem Heat (with Sherri) that ended up in the stands of the arena and in particular beside a set of concessions stands.
 The concession area got demolished and the wrestlers ended up slipping and falling all over the place as they covered themselves in hot dog condiments.
 There were several other noteworthy matches including the main event between Vader and Hogan.
 The uncensored format had a lot of potential but wasn't properly exploited in anniversary editions.

 2. Clash of the Champions XXVI

 This event was the WCW debut for Bobby Heenan.
-There were several interesting matchups, exciting tag team matches and a main event elimination tag team match with Sting and Ric Flair against Van Vader and Rick Rude.
+There were several interesting matchups, exciting tag team matches, and a main event elimination tag team match with Sting and Ric Flair against Van Vader and Rick Rude.

 1. Clash of the Champions XXVIII